 2. Where they will be after your product or service?

 Karate Kid Example: In the movie The Karate Kid, Daniel was being bullied at school daily.
 He had a problem, he didn’t know how to defend himself.
 Then he met Mr. Miyagi.
 Mr. Miyagi taught him Karate and he not only got the bullies to back off, but he also won the largest karate tournament AND got the girl.
-You don’t want to be Karate, You want to be Mr. Miyagi.
+You don’t want to be Daniele, you want to be Mr. Miyagi.
 Position your brand as the guide that helps the hero (your customer) in the story.
 Therefore, all of your ads and copy on your website should be about them.
 You stay in the background catching flies with chopsticks.

 Not a Mistake: Getting Expert Advice

-So there you have it.
 If you can hit the mark with your research, logo, name, and message you will have a solid brand strategy that will pay for itself over and over again for years to come.
 If you speed through the process to get rolling, you could potentially have a hurdle that you will have to overcome constantly.
 In the end, it will have to be fixed, which will be much more costly now that you have to redo everything it’s been applied to (i.e. vehicles, signs, uniforms, ads, websites, etc.).
 In the interest of saving money and time, it’s a much better plan to plan out our brand, avoid these 4 big mistakes, and do it correctly the first time.

 If you would like to discuss how you can develop a compelling brand right out of the gate, we invite you to schedule a 30-minute marketing growth call with one of our brand strategists.
 The call is free of charge and gives you access to a professional who can get you started in the right direction.